pistangmapa/2021/sponsors/sponsorship-opportunities.md

 ---
 <h1 class="color-pnm-blue mb-4">Pista ng Mapa 2021 Sponsorship Opportunities</h1>

 Sharing is the essence of Pista.
-With the valuable support of our sponsors and partners, we are able to organize
+With the valuable support of our sponsors and partners, we are able to organize a free and open conference that fosters the growth of local and inclusive communities for Filipino open data, open source, and open mapping advocates, enthusiasts, and professionals.

 ## Conference profile